 It has a friendly atmosphere where everyone is made welcome.

 Our vision is to share God's heart with the community.
 Our worship is open and often interactive with a variety of styles and expressions.
-The teaching is Bible based, and although we currently do not have a Pastor, we have our own lay preachers and invite guest speakers to lead our worship.
+The teaching is Bible based, and although we currently do not have a Ordained Minister, we have our own lay preachers and invite guest speakers to lead our worship.

 Children are welcome and especially on Sunday mornings where we have a small Sunday School class

 We believe that:

-1. There is one true and living God, eternally existing in three persons: Father, Son, and Holy Spirit; Him alone we worship and adore.
+1. There is one true and living God, eternally existing in three persons: Father, Son, and Holy Spirit; Him alone do we worship and adore.

 2. The Bible, both Old and New Testaments, as originally given, are divinely inspired, infallible, and supreme in all matters of faith and conduct.

 3. All have sinned and come short of the glory of God.
 And are thereby subject to God's wrath and condemnation.
-But, God so loved the world that He gave His only Son, who was conceived by Holy Spirit, born from the virgin Mary, and that He is truly God and Man.
-That the Lord Jesus Christ offered himself as a sacrifice on our behalf for the sin of the whole world, thereby turning away God's judgement.
+But God so loved the world that He gave His only Son, who was conceived by Holy Spirit, born of the virgin Mary, and is truly God and Man.
+That the Lord Jesus Christ offered Himself as a sacrifice on our behalf for the sin of the whole world, thereby turning away God's judgement.
 He was raised from the dead, ascended into heaven where He is our advocate and mediator, and that He will personally return in glory and power to restore all things.

 4. The Holy Spirit is a divine person equal to and of one substance with the Father and the Son.
 That His work is necessary to make the death and resurrection of Jesus effective in a believers life, granting them repentance toward God and faith in Jesus work.
-He also indwells every believer making them God's children.
+He also lives within every believer making them God's children.
 He gives gifts to every believer, to be used for the building of God's kingdom, and to bring glory to the Father.